TanzilaKhalfan2/demo-service/README.md

   - **Docker Build and Push**: Build the Docker image and push it to Docker Hub.
   - **Helm Packaging**: Update Helm `values.yaml` and `Chart.yaml` and package the chart.
   - **Deployment to Dev Environment**: Deploy the microservice to the development environment using Azure Kubernetes Service (AKS).
-- **Pull Request Feature**: When a PR is opened, the workflows run checks to validate the changes.
-- **Merge to Main Branch**: Upon merging the PR, the build is automatically triggered.
-- **Build Process**: The build includes steps such as code linting, running unit tests, building a Docker image, and deploying the Helm chart.

 ## Contact